swisnl/json-api-server/README.md

 These methods automatically create a response with the correct status code and body.

-### URL parameters out of the box
-The following URL parameters are supported after installing this package:

-* ?include={relationship}: To include all data the relationship has
-* ?page={pageNumber}: To decide which page the pagination should show
-* ?per_page={amountToShowPerPage}:To decide how many items you get per page
-* ?ids={commaSeperatedIds}: To retrieve a collection of objects belonging to the ids
-* ?lang={language}: (Requires the configure-locale middleware) to change the php locale to the desired language and automatically translates all translatable models

 ### Using policies
 If you decide to use policies to check for the user's pemissions you have to add the policies to your Providers\AuthServicePorvider.